open-voice-interoperability/website/site/content/sponsoring_member/_index.md

 title: Sponsoring Member
 image: /img/ovn-open-voice-network-join-ai-voice-assistance_optimized.jpg
 hardsell:
-  - heading: Why Join The Open Voice Network
+  - heading:
     description: >-
-      The industry surrounding voice technology is at an inflection point.
-Innovation by voice tech experience strategists, designers, and developers has demonstrated tremendous potential to include and serve society at large, inclusive of many levels of literacy or physical and cognitive abilities.
-It has also raised questions about interoperability, ethical use, and standards to ensure voice tech is a trustworthy interface developed for the benefit of the many, as opposed to the few.
-Supporting the Open Voice Network’s work to recommend standards for interoperability and effective, ethical use of voice AI is vital  to growing the industry in a way that can offer society the full benefits of using speech to engage with the digital world.
+      Is your enterprise or organization interested in contributing to OVN’s mission?
+We encourage you to become a Sponsoring Member of the Open Voice Network.
       <br><br>
-      Opportunities to get involved within OVN are open to individuals willing to give of their time, network, industry knowledge, and resources through collaboration, advocacy, and development of standards.
-Enterprises are invited to join OVN as Sponsoring Members by providing financial sponsorship as well as executive leadership.
-Contact us to learn more.

-  - description: >-
       Sponsoring Members are enterprises that provide financial support and executive leadership to the Open Voice Network.
 Sponsorship is open worldwide to enterprises and public entities, as well as those that advise or represent such enterprises and entities.
-    heading: Open Voice Network Sponsoring Members
+      <br><br>
+      The sponsorship tier breakdown for OVN Sponsoring Membership is as follows:
 pricing:
-  description: "Membership is open worldwide to consumer-facing enterprises and public entities, as well as those that advise, represent, or study such enterprises and entities. \_"
-  heading: Open Voice Network Membership
+  description: ""
+  heading: ""
+  footnote: "* Sponsoring Memberships are for enterprises only.
+If you would like to become an individual supporter of the Open Voice Network, please visit our Supporters page."
   plans:
     - description: ' USD per annum | Total of $300,000 USD across a three-year commitment'
       items: